uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/swift_judge_role_and_emergency_contact.md

 rule 1 or 2), or "REJECTED".
 Your response shall take this format:

 ```
-EVALUATION: "your evaluation",
+MOTIVATION: "your reasoning"
-MOTIVATION: "your motivation"
+EVALUATION: "your evaluation"
 ```

-`motivation` is very brief, no longer than 7 words.
+`motivation` is your concise reasoning behind your evaluation; preferably <10 words.

 # Examples